This information is about Stage 3 of the RANZCP Fellowship Program. Stage 3 comprises the fourth and fifth years of training.

 The MCQ Exam is set at the standard expected at the end of Stage 3 level and should be passed by 36 months FTE training; however, it is not a barrier to the commencement of Stage 3, although it is an entry requirement for Certificates of Advanced Training.
 Trainees are eligible to apply for the MCQ Exam after they have completed 6 months FTE training as shown on their Training Report.

-The Essay-style Exam is set at the standard expected at the end of Stage 3 level and should be passed by 60 months FTE training.
-Trainees are eligible to apply for the Essay-style Exam after they have completed 18 months FTE training as shown on their Training Report.
+The Critical Essay Question Exam is set at the standard expected at the end of Stage 3.
+It should be passed by 60 months FTE training.
+You are eligible to apply for this exam after you have completed 18 months FTE training as shown on your Training Report.

 Objective Structured Clinical Exam (OSCE)